Tylee Craft Continues to Inspire Amid Battle

 UNC football player Tylee Craft has consistently inspired all of those around him in the midst of a battle with lung cancer.

-In December, Tylee was awarded the Disney Spirit Award, an award given annually to an inspirational figure in college football on or off the field, including players, coaches, fans and cheerleaders.
+In December, Tylee was awarded the Disney Spirit Award, given annually to an inspirational figure in college football on or off the field, including players, coaches, fans, and cheerleaders.
 Although it wasn’t something he was familiar with, when he researched the award, he was immensely honored.
-Disney chose to honor Tylee for his inspiring acts in his community amid what he was facing.
+Disney chose to honor Tylee for his inspiring acts in his community amid his own challenges with lung cancer.
 His enthusiastic attitude stood out amongst all others.

 “I always try to be positive,” Tylee said.
 “A lot of people go through a lot of different things that we don’t know about.
 Me being positive can maybe influence them to be positive as well.
 I don’t like to think negative, it’s pointless … as long as I can see people smiling and having fun, that is all that matters.”